This guide is a practical introduction to using Vespa nearest neighbor search query operator and how to combine nearest

 'hits=2' \

-In this case restricting the nearest neighbor search to tracks by Bonnie Tyler with popularity > 20.
+This query example restricts the search to tracks by Bonnie Tyler with popularity > 20.

 Strict filters and distant neighbors